Luwan, Shanghai

-Luwan District (卢湾区 (盧灣區); Shanghainese: lu^{1}uae^{1} chiu^{1}, pinyin: Lúwān Qū; formerly romanized as Lokawei) was a district located in central Shanghai, until its merger with Huangpu District in June 2011.
+Luwan District (formerly romanized as Lokawei) was a district located in central Shanghai, until its merger with Huangpu District in June 2011.
 It had an area of 8.05 km2 and population of 350,000 as of 2001.

 Location

 Luwan district was located directly south of People's Square.
 The northern part of Luwan included one of the best sections of Huaihai Road, famous for its international fashion shops and high-class restaurants.

 History

 Luwan was a part of the old French Concession area, one of the most prestigious sections of the city.
 It was famous for its boulevards.
 The plane trees lining the main streets were imported from France over 100 years ago.
 The district included the historical residences of Sun Yat-sen, Mao Zedong, Zhou Enlai, Agnes Smedley and Mei Lanfang, among others.

 It was announced on June 8, 2011, that the proposed plan of merging Luwan and Huangpu districts had been approved by the State Council.
 Since the new district would still maintain the name Huangpu, Luwan as a district ceased to exist.

 The present-day Shanghai Guangming High School in South Xizang Road was founded in 1886 as the "Sino-French Municipal School".